Oliver Mathews: Life

 On 7 January 1577, he married Jane Broughton, daughter of Edward Broughton of the Broughton family, at Bishop's Castle.
 He obtained a lease from the Crown from 22 June 1580 for six acres of land and all tithes of grain from the town and fields of Cleobury Mortimer for twenty-one years; these had been possessions of the dissolved Wigmore Priory, employed for the maintenance of a sexton for the parish church.
-Mathews is recorded as living at Bishop's Castle from at least 1599 to 1611, including in the later heraldic visitation of Shropshire, though his letter from 1615 indicates that he lived at the nearby village of Snead.
+Mathews is recorded as living at Bishop's Castle from at least 1599 to 1611, including during the later heraldic visitation of Shropshire, though his letter from 1615 indicates that he lived at the nearby village of Snead.
 He and his wife had a daughter, Jane, and two sons, Thomas, and Edward.
 His daughter Jane married Shrewsbury goldsmith Thomas Gittins on 11 December 1599, and had at least three children by 1615: Thomas, Symon, and Elizabeth.
 Mathews' son Thomas, a mercer, was admitted to the Mercers Company on 4 October 1608, and had three sons: Thomas (bapt.
 1616), Oliver (bapt.
 1617), and Edward (bapt.
 1618), all christened at St Chad's Church, Shrewsbury.
 One source, William Allport Leighton, reports that Mathews married again on 30 November 1602 at Church Stoke, but the name of this second wife is not legible in the parish records.
 In any case, "Jane, wife of Oliver Mathews, gent" was buried on 9 January 1611 at Bishop's Castle, with most sources assuming this to be his first wife, Jane née Broughton.

 Although his date of death is not known, Mathews had died by 2 April 1618, when his will (which had been made on 20 June 1615) was proved.
 Morgan states that Mathews' family held Park farm near Caersws for many generations, until the early nineteenth century, and Hamer reported in 1869 that "several living persons remember the Matthews family residing at the Park", with one old man of that name still living in the area who claimed to be a descendant of Oliver Mathews.
 Salisbury reported that some of Mathews' descendants lived in Herefordshire as well as Shropshire, though none in Monmouthshire.
 His family's connection to Cleobury Mortimer may also have persisted, with the names Matthews and Oliver continuing there for several generations.